Hudson Mohawke

-Ross Matthew Birchard (born 11 February 1986), better known by the stage name Hudson Mohawke, is a Scottish-American producer, composer, and DJ from Glasgow.
-He is known for his influential work in 21st century hip-hop and electronic music.
-A founding member of the UK label collective LuckyMe, his fractured, colorful take on hip-hop made him a leading figure in the late-2000s wonky scene.
+Ross Matthew Birchard (born 11 February 1986), better known by the stage name Hudson Mohawke, is a Scottish producer, composer, and DJ from Glasgow.
+He is known for his work in 21st century hip-hop and electronic music.
+A founding member of the UK based record label LuckyMe, his fractured take on hip-hop made him a leading figure in the late-2000s wonky scene.
 He released his debut album Butter in 2009 on Warp Records.
 He has followed with the solo albums Lantern (2015) and Cry Sugar (2022), both on Warp.